-GENEVIEVE AT Genevieve at NORTH COAST GARDENING has a great post called Five Books: Essential Reads for Gardeners where she has created a list of blog posts that recommend books on a specific gardening topic.
+Genevieve at NORTH COAST GARDENING has a great post called Five Books: Essential Reads for Gardeners where she has created a list of recommended landscape and vegetable gardening books.

 Genevieve – Thanks for a great post!
 What a wonderful idea.

 Most of the posts listed are about landscape gardening.
 As you might expect from Suburban Hobby Farmer, my list is on vegetable gardening books.